slsa-framework/slsa/docs/attestation-model.md

 ---
 title: Software attestations
-description: Overview of software attestations and is specifics related to SLSA.
+description: Overview of software attestations and its specifics related to SLSA.
 layout: specifications
 ---